engr-sushant/Assignment/README.md

 •    MVVM
 The Model View ViewModel (MVVM) is an architectural pattern.
+Also protocols are used to make the code loosely coupled, which makes code testable without subclassing the mock classes.

 •    Model:
 A Model is responsible for exposing data in a way that is easily accessible.
 It manages and stores data received from server and core data.